 Pure breeds have been developed for different purposes, and their temperaments match those purposes closely.
 For example, Rottweilers tend to have bold and sometimes aggressive temperaments because they have been bred to be working guard dogs.
 Poodles were bred to hunt and be wonderful family companions.
 It would be difficult to predict the exact type of personality a cross breeding between these two dogs might produce.

-Hard to Judge What Adult Size Will Be
+Hard to Predict Adult Size

 Size really can be an issue for some potential owners, especially if they live in a small home with limited yard space.
 If both parents are similar in size, you can expect the pups will probably be about the same size as adults.
 However, it would be extremely difficult for the average pet owner to predict the ultimate size of a cross between a Doberman Pinscher and a Boston Terrier.